walterhiggins/WMPJS/book-outline.md

     js players.reverse()

 The reverse() method reverses an array in place.
 The first array element becomes the last and the last becomes the first.
-This is exactly what we want for a leaderboard where the highest score - that is; the larger numeric value - should be in the first position in the array.
+This is exactly what we want for a leaderboard where the highest score - that is; the larger numeric value - should be first in the array.

 There is another way we can sort players for inclusion in a leaderboard without using the reverse() method.
 We can change the sort order in the comparing function itself.
 To sort items numerically we compare the first parameter (usually called *a*) to the second parameter (usually called *b*) by subtracting a from b.
 When we say `return a - b` we are sorting in *ascending* order from lowest to highest.
 If we want to sort in *descending* order (most leaderboards are presented in descending order) then we say `return b - a` instead.
 For now, you can continue to write comparing functions using ascending order and use the *reverse()* function to change the order from ascending to descending.